Pumpkin: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Pumpkin seed extracts can be used to combat gastrointestinal nematode infections and hymenolepis nana (dwarf tapeworm) according to some in vivo and in vitro studies.
-Pumpkin seeds exhibit anthelmintic properties, primarily due to the presence of a compound named cucurbitin.
+Pumpkin seed extracts can be used to combat infections by gastrointestinal nematodes and Hymenolepis nana (dwarf tapeworm) according to some in vivo and in vitro studies.
+Pumpkin seeds have anthelmintic properties, mainly due to the presence of a compound called cucurbitin.
 Cucurbitin is a non-protein amino acid effective against several types of intestinal parasites.
 Studies have shown that pumpkin seed extracts are effective against parasites such as schistosomes and tapeworms.
-These anthelmintic properties can be explained by the action of cucurbitin, which inhibits the growth of these parasites.
-Cucurbitin possesses a chemical structure similar to kainic acid (known for its neuroexcitatory properties, which can act by disturbing the nervous system of parasitic worms), potentially explaining its mode of action as an anthelmintic.
+These anthelmintic properties are explained by the action of cucurbitin, which inhibits the growth of these parasites.
+Cucurbitin has a chemical structure similar to that of kainic acid (known for its neuroexcitatory properties; it may act by disrupting the nervous system of parasitic worms), which could explain its mode of action as an anthelmintic.

 Diuretic